Participant Information Sheet

 You can change your mind about being in the study after the sample is collected.
 If the data has already been stored in the National Genomic Research Library, or it is already involved in research, we cannot stop this.
 But we can make sure no new research is done, and no more healthcare information is collected.
 We will also destroy any leftover samples.

 If you withdraw before we’ve shared the result of your baby’s test, we will still contact you to share the result.
+If your baby has a condition suspected result, we will refer them to the NHS for confirmatory testing and clinical care.
 Your baby’s data and sample will not be stored or used for research.

 If your child would like to withdraw